flexera-public/policy_templates/cbi/oracle/oracle_cbi/README.md

 - *Flexera CBI Endpoint* - The name of the Flexera CBI endpoint to use.
 Example: cbi-oi-oracle-oraclecloud
 - *Oracle Cloud Region* - The region of the Oracle Cloud Object Storage bucket containing the cost and usage reports.
 Example: us-phoenix-1
 - *Oracle Cloud Cost & Usage Bucket* - OCID of the Oracle Cloud Object Storage bucket containing the Cost and Usage reports.
+- *Block Size* - The number of files to upload with each execution of the policy.
+Changing from the default value of 20 is not recommended.

 ## Prerequisites